electron/electron/docs/api/browser-window.md

 Prevents the window contents from being captured by other apps.

 On macOS it sets the NSWindow's sharingType to NSWindowSharingNone.
-On Windows it calls SetWindowDisplayAffinity with WDA_MONITOR.
+On Windows it calls SetWindowDisplayAffinity with `WDA_MONITOR`.

 #### `win.setFocusable(focusable)` _Windows_